ChaseDurand/DirectWave-to-Sampler/README.md

 # DirectWave-to-Sampler
 A script for converting FL Studio DirectWave Sampler instruments to Ableton Live (10+) Sampler instruments.
+Sampler instruments maintain key range, velocity range, and multi-cycle/round-robin information.
 Samples and instruments are copied into the User Library.

 ## Requirements
 * python 3